WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/yolo.md

 ros2 launch dnn_node_example dnn_node_example.launch.py dnn_example_config_file:=config/yolov5xworkconfig.json dnn_example_image_width:=672 dnn_example_image_height:=672
 ```

-#### Publishing images from USB camera
+#### Use USB Camera to Publish Images

-The YOLOv5x object detection algorithm example subscribes to images published by a USB camera, performs algorithm inference, and publishes algorithm messages.
-The websocket package is used to render and display the published images and corresponding algorithm results on a PC browser.
+The YOLOv5x detection algorithm example subscribes to images published by a USB camera, performs inference, and publishes algorithm messages.
+The websocket package is used to display the images and corresponding results on a PC browser.

 ```shell
 # Configuring the tros.b environment